MathiasKraus/FinancialDeepLearning/README.md

 * Tensorflow 1.2.1

 # Usage #
 Run validation.py for abnormal classification of the provided validation data.
+You can change the target and the underlying model in validation.py.